 In Year 7, teachers aim to inspire a love of literature by introducing students to a range of literary fiction and non-fiction styles, encouraging them to develop independence and precision in their reading and writing skills.
-Our chosen novel is ‘The Hobbit’ and this is studied alongside Shakespeare’s ‘Romeo and Juliet,’ as well as a collection of poetry from various time periods.
+Our chosen novel is ‘Lord of the Flies' and this is studied alongside Shakespeare’s ‘Romeo and Juliet,’ as well as a collection of poetry from various time periods and cultures.
 All students take part in the Accelerated Reader programme, carrying out a range of persuasive and descriptive writing tasks and embedding key skills needed at GCSE level.

 In Year 8, students continue to read widely across a range of genres, considering the use of language and organisational features in the novel ‘Animal Farm’, a poetry collection and Shakespeare’s ‘The Tempest’.
 Year 8 groups are also introduced to a range of non-fiction texts, developing technical skills in analysis and securing the generic features of a range of written styles.